Moving fragile items can be a daunting task. Whether dealing with delicate heirlooms or expensive glassware, proper

 - Packing paper: Gentle, flexible, and ideal for wrapping individual pieces.

-- Sturdy boxes: Use smaller boxes for fragile items to reduce the chance of damage caused by excessive weight.
+- Sturdy boxes: Use smaller boxes for fragile items to prevent damage from excessive weight.

-- Packing peanuts or foam inserts: Great for filling empty spaces and providing extra padding.
+- Packing peanuts: Great for filling empty spaces and adding extra protection.

-- Packing tape: Strong, durable tape to secure your boxes.
+- Packing tape: Durable tape to secure boxes.

-- Labels and markers: Clearly label boxes with "Fragile" to ensure careful handling.
+- Labels and markers: Clearly mark boxes with "Fragile" for careful handling.

 How to Pack Dishes and Glassware Safely

 Dishes and glassware are among the most vulnerable items during a move.
-Follow these guidelines to guarantee that they reach your new home unharmed:
+Follow these steps to keep them safe:

 Protecting Electronics and Delicate Appliances